- The importance of finding breast cancer early

 - American Cancer Society recommendations for early breast cancer detection in women without breast symptoms

 - Breast awareness and self-exam

 - Breast ultrasound

 - To learn more about breast cancer early detection

 Other breast cancer screening tests

 Mammography is the current standard test for breast cancer screening.
 MRI is also recommended along with mammograms for some women at high risk for breast cancer.
-Ultrasound and other tests may also be helpful for some women.

 Other tests may be useful for some women, but they are not used often and have not yet been found to be helpful in diagnosing breast cancer in most women.
 These include scintimammography, thermography, ductogram, nipple discharge exam, nipple aspiration, and ductal lavage.
 These tests are discussed in more detail in our documents, Breast Cancer and Mammograms and Other Breast Imaging Procedures.